iamjimtaylor/iamjimtaylor/_posts/2016-03-28-running-a-sunday-league-football-team.md

 Some managers leave it till Saturday afternoon to call you if you are the away team.
 The league committee encourages you to ring the league of a Wednesday if your opposition haven't rang.
 So you could 'claim the points'.
 It's not something I ever did but I'd heard teams had claimed in the past.

 When Thursday night came around I'd text every player.
 I used a group app to text everyone the fixture details.
-Who we were playing, where when and remind them about subs.
+Who we were playing, where, when and remind them about subs.

 I'd ask for a reply of either IN or OUT so I knew if we had a team and begin thinking about who would start.
 I used the Notes app on my phone to keep a log.
 I often had to chase one or two who'd forget to reply or were 'credit meffs'.